Sagar-sri/fetch_wallet_info/README.md

-frontend interaction with blockchain using metamask wallet
+Frontend interaction with blockchain using metamask wallet and fetching information